-Trusted users are SQL Server logins and members of SQL Server roles that you trust to read, update, or manage a particular audited database.
+Trusted users are SQL Server logins and members of SQL Server roles that you trust to read, update, or manage a particular audited database or an entire server.
 As these users are trusted, the events generated by accounts are removed by the SQL Compliance Manager Agent from the audit trail before sending the trace file to the Collection Server for processing.